knpuniversity/javascript/knpu/ep3-webpack/babel.md

 mark, processing from right to left.
 Each loader can *even* accept *options* via query parameters when using this syntax.

 Let's try it!
 Refresh!
 Yes.... nothing is broken.
-An in the built `rep_log.js` file, search for `RepLogApp`.
+And in the built `rep_log.js` file, search for `RepLogApp`.
 The `class` key is gone!
 Replaced by fancy code that mimics its behavior.